judygonzalesn/SeleniumJavaCucumber/README.md

 # SeleniumJavaCucumber

-Simple Automation Test Setup using Selenium Java and Cucumber Integraded with Page Factory and Hooks.
+Simple Automation Test Setup using Selenium Java and Cucumber Integrated with Page Factory and Hooks.

 Tests Search page of Google.